scottyeager/telemuze/README.md

 You can then edit the config options to your liking and launch the program.
 You'll find comments inline explaining the various options.

 If a new version introduces new config options, running the update config command again will update the config file with any new options and their default.
 As a word of warning, this will also delete any config values that have been deprecated.
 Taking a backup of the existing config file first might be a good idea.

+## Models

+On the server side, we support the following Nvidia Parakeet models for fast and high quality transcription:

+* [parakeet-unified-en-0.6b](https://huggingface.co/nvidia/parakeet-unified-en-0.6b) - in offline (non-streaming) mode, this model out performs Parakeet v2 at English transcription while maintaining comparable speed (performance benchmarks for speed haven't been released at time of writing)
+* [parakeet-tdt-0.6b-v3](https://huggingface.co/nvidia/parakeet-tdt-0.6b-v3) - this model adds support for 24 more European languages alongside English, at the expense of some English accuracy
+* [parakeet-tdt-0.6b-v2](https://huggingface.co/nvidia/parakeet-tdt-0.6b-v2) - very fast and accurate English only model

+The server also supports diarization (tagging output text by speaker) using Nvidia Sortformer:

+* [diar_streaming_sortformer_4spk-v2.1](https://huggingface.co/nvidia/diar_streaming_sortformer_4spk-v2.1) - good accuracy but only supports up to four speakers

+The client can run its own smaller Parakeet model for low latency command detection (higher accuracy output from the server is used as a fallback if needed):

+* [parakeet-tdt_ctc-110m](https://huggingface.co/nvidia/parakeet-tdt_ctc-110m) - extremely fast and fairly small English only model, with accuracy still as good as Whisper Large v3

+Both the client and the server use the [Silero VAD](https://github.com/snakers4/silero-vad) model to avoid unnecessary CPU usage processing audio that doesn't contain speech.

+Adding more models supporting more languages isn't on the immediate roadmap

 ## Full Client